How Much Does an Epoxy Garage Floor Cost?

 If the floor is concrete, what kind of prep work will we need to do?
 Will this be the first time the concrete will have been coated with anything?
 Or if your floor has an existing coating, it will need to be removed in order to restore the floor to a condition that can be coated.
 Even if the concrete doesn’t have a coating, it’ll need diamond grinding.
 This removes any acrylic sealer or other concrete sealer applied to improve the original concrete floor.

 Also, will you be adding in any items like stem walls or steps?
 These will need to be coated as well.

 These are all important considerations and steps and will factor into the overall cost of installing it in your garage.

 See the Difference!

-Before and After Garage Floor Epoxy Coating
+Before and After Coating

 However, if there is constant moisture rising through the concrete floor, coatings might not be the best choice.
 It is important to test your concrete slab to determine if the coating makes the most sense for your space.
 Also, if you’re looking for an easy, quick install, coatings won’t be for you.
 Roll out mats tend to be the easiest install when it comes to garage floor coverings.
-Floor Coating for garages takes a few hours of extensive floor prep to endure the coating sticks effectively.
+Floor coating for garages takes a few hours of extensive floor prep to ensure the coating sticks effectively.